top of page

-I often describe dissociation as the brain's natural response to abnormal situations.
+I often describe dissociation as the brain's natural response to protect itself in abnormal situations.
 Often times the word dissociation is immediately associated with Dissociative Identity Disorder (DID- previously known as Multiple Personality Disorder).
 It is important to understand that there is a wide continuum of levels of dissociation, and there are different types of dissociation.

 Levels of dissociation.